trusona/trusona-trucode-sdk-js/README.md

 ### Rendering Arbitrary Payloads

 You can use this SDK to also render QR codes with your own provided payloads instead of the TruCode payload that is automatically fetched.
-For example, if you our guide for [Passwordless Authentication without an app](https://docs.trusona.com/guides/mobile-auth-for-browser/).
+For example, if you use our guide for [Passwordless Authentication without an app](https://docs.trusona.com/guides/mobile-auth-for-browser/).

 Given the same HTML from above: